Agent Skills: sf-deploy: Comprehensive Salesforce DevOps Automation

 Agent-Specific CLI Reference

-| Command | Description | |---------|-------------| | sf agent publish --api-name X | Publish authoring bundle | | sf agent activate --api-name X | Activate published agent | | sf agent deactivate --api-name X | Deactivate agent for changes | | sf agent preview --api-name X | Preview agent behavior | | sf afdx agent validate --api-name X | Validate Agent Script syntax | | sf org open agent --api-name X | Open in Agentforce Builder | | sf project retrieve start --metadata Agent:X | Retrieve agent + components | | sf project deploy start --metadata Agent:X | Deploy agent metadata |
+| Command | Description | |---------|-------------| | sf agent publish authoring-bundle --api-name X --json | Publish authoring bundle | | sf agent publish authoring-bundle --api-name X --skip-retrieve --json | Publish without retrieving metadata (CI/CD) | | sf agent activate --api-name X | Activate published agent (no --json support) | | sf agent deactivate --api-name X | Deactivate agent for changes (no --json support) | | sf agent preview --api-name X | Preview agent behavior (interactive — no --json) | | sf agent preview --authoring-bundle <path> | Preview from local authoring bundle (interactive — no --json) | | sf agent validate authoring-bundle --api-name X --json | Validate Agent Script syntax | | sf org open agent --api-name X | Open in Agentforce Builder | | sf org open authoring-bundle | Open Agentforce Studio list view (v2.121.7+) | | sf agent generate authoring-bundle --api-name X --target-org <alias> --json | Generate authoring bundle scaffolding | | sf agent generate template --agent-file <path> --agent-version <ver> | Generate BotTemplate for ISV packaging (AppExchange) | | sf project retrieve start --metadata Agent:X | Retrieve agent + components | | sf project deploy start --metadata Agent:X | Deploy agent metadata |

 Deployment Script Template

-Reusable multi-step deployment script: examples/deploy.sh
+Reusable multi-step deployment script: references/deploy.sh

 Deploys in order: Objects → Permission Sets → Apex (with tests) → Flows (Draft)